asgardius/midori-school/README.md

 # How i can install this game on a Huawei Smartphone?

 Android release is only available at Google Play because most android users find apps there.
-If you have a degoogled android device you need something like Aurora Store
+If you have a degoogled android device you need something like Aurora Store.
+Since R0.3.11-beta apk release is available at download links

 # How can install this game on my Pixel with Graphene OS?